ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/marketing-campaigns.md

 Pokud jste nastavili prodejní ceny/řádkové slevy a segmenty na kartě kampaně, musíte je aktivovat, aby se ceny/slevy kampaně projevily na řádcích.

 > [!NOTE]
-> Chcete-li aktivovat prodejní ceny/řádkové slevy, musíte určit, zda jsou cílem kampaně celý segment nebo pouze některé kontakty.
+> In order to activate the sales prices/line discounts, you must specify if the whole segment or only some contacts are targets of the campaign.
 If the sales prices/line discounts covers all the contacts in the segment, select the **Campaign Target** field on the **Campaign** FastTab of the **Segment** card.

 If the sales prices/line discounts are not to be offered to all the contacts in the segment, you can clear the **Campaign Target** field for the relevant contacts.
 Pokud toto pole nevidíte, můžete jej přidat do svého pohledu.
 For more information, see [Personalize Your Workspace](ui-personalization-user.md).